duckietown/book-opmanual-duckiedrone/src/motors-esc/instructions.md

 ### Attach motors

 There are two clockwise and two counter-clockwise motors.
-Unfortunately the motors themselves are not labeled, so only the color of the screw will let you tell the difference.
+Unfortunately the motors themselves are not labeled, so only the color of the nut will let you tell the difference.
 The clockwise motors have a nut threaded so that when the propellers spin clockwise, the nut will tend to tighten, and the counter-clockwise motors are the opposite.

 ```{attention}
 * The counter-clockwise motors have a red nut.